microsoft/opensource-management-portal/README.md

-# opensource-portal
+# opensource-management-portal

-> Microsoft's GitHub-at-scale management portal
+> Microsoft's Open Source Management Portal

 This Node.js application is a part of the suite of services provided by the Open Source Programs Office at Microsoft to enable large-scale GitHub